 5. Banana Pepper

-Yes, in the view of fact that its shape is like a banana, usually yellow-colored and a medium-long shape from 2-3 inches in length.
+Its shape is like a banana which usually has yellow color and a medium-long shape from 2-3 inches in length.
 The chili appearance can change to green, orange or red depending on its age.

 In fact, the chili does not taste very spicy but delightfully sweet, mild, and tangy instead.
 Therefore, some people prefer enjoying a raw and fresh chili to a cooked one.